alfredanderschs/myplaypogo/docs/index.rst

-Welcome to Club Pogo: Sign In - Play Pogo
+Welcome to Club Pogo: Sign In - Play Pogo Member
 =====================================================